Home / About ATypI / Who we are / Elections 2023–24: ATypI board of directors / Board candidate Nada Abdallah

 Please provide us with your bio.

 Nada Abdallah is an artist, designer, and educator.
-She is an Assistant Professor of Visual Communication at the College of Fine Arts and Design at the University of Sharjah.
+She is an Assistant Professor of Visual Communication at the University of the Arts Sharjah.
 She is also the Founder of Bilarabic Design Festival and Director of Meta.motif masterclasses.
 Nada holds a Bachelor of Science Degree in Visual Communication from the American University of Sharjah and an MFA from the Lebanese University.
 Prior to joining the University of Sharjah, she taught design at Sharjah Higher Colleges of Technology, Lebanese University, and Lebanese International University.

 Nada has won several awards in design and photography, and sponsored numerous winning students’ projects.
 Her work has been exhibited in Lebanon, UAE, Greece, Korea, Iraq, Jordan, Egypt, Bahrain, KSA, USA, and other places.
 Active since the early 1990s, Nada’s work and research focus is on Arabic calligraphy and typography and prehistoric motif design.